VLSIDA/chip-tutorials/orfs-installation.md

 ```

-You can run the latest by just executing the script, or you can specify a [particular tag](https://hub.docker.com/r/openroad/orfs/tags).
-If you
+You can run the version corresponding to your version of ORFS by just executing
+the script, or you can specify a [particular
-don't specify the tag, it will pull the version corresponding to your ORFS repository.
-If you want to use a specific version, you can specify it as an argument to the command line:
+tag](https://hub.docker.com/r/openroad/orfs/tags) or github commit ID.
+For
+example:

 ```bash